thormick/HaskRel/HaskRel/README.md

     │ 30          │ frotz          │
     └─────────────┴────────────────┘

-Concise expression of updates require a set of language extensions:
+Concise expression of updates require a set of language extensions (this in addition to DataKinds, which this module enables by default):

     *Database.HaskRel.RDBMS> :set -XQuasiQuotes -XKindSignatures -XViewPatterns
     *Database.HaskRel.RDBMS> update baz (\ [pun|asdf|] -> asdf > 15 ) (\ [pun|qwer|] -> case (qwer ++ "-new") of (qwer) -> [pun|qwer|])